 Surgery isn’t for everyone, however, and that prompts questions about the efficacy of non-surgical techniques for vision improvement.

 The desire for permanent vision correction without the need for corrective lenses dates back nearly a century to the work of Dr. William H. Bates.
-The ‘Bates Method’ postulates that vision improvement can result from a ‘radical re-training’ of how the eye is used to see.
+The ‘Bates Method‘ postulates that vision improvement can result from a ‘radical re-training’ of how the eye sees.

 This method still has its practitioners today, and other eye care experts concede its theoretical validity though question it’s implementation.
-The Bates Method was the first attempt at correcting vision outside of accepted medical procedure but it’s far from the last.
+The Bates Method was the first attempt at correcting vision outside of accepted medical procedure, but it’s far from the last.
+In recent years, dietary methods of vision improvement have also become popular, especially this aboriginal diet.

 Here are some of the most popular methods of natural vision correction:

-2. VITAMINS AND SUPPLEMENTS: Vitamins and supplements are big business in the United States, so it comes as no surprise there are advocates who support using them to improve vision.
+Vitamins and supplements are big business in the United States, so it comes as no surprise there are advocates who support using them to improve vision.
 Some of the most widely recommended for optical enhancement are Vitamin C, Beta-Carotene, Omega 3 fatty acids, and Lutine among many others.
+Popular combinations of supplements designed specifically for vision improvement include Divine Vision 12 and Vitatek Eye Vigor.

 Others believe supplements are nothing more than a diet revamp with the intention of increasing the intake of similar nutrients.
-There has been little medical research into the solvency of these vitamins and supplements for vision improvement.
-However, vitamins and supplements have shown effectiveness in clinical research at improving certain types of age-related macular degeneration.
+There has been little medical research into the effectiveness of many vitamins and supplements for vision improvement.
+However, one exception is that vitamins and supplements have yielded positive results in clinical research aimed at improving certain types of age-related macular degeneration.

 Eye care professionals don’t market Ortho-K as a ‘cure all’, but for specific types of poor vision (light to moderate nearsightedness for example), it has shown effectiveness.